jlangch/venice/doc/readme/json-lines.md

 ;;=> "{\"a\":\"100.23\"}"
 ```

-But Venice decimals can also be forced to be converted to doubles:
+But Venice decimals can also be forced to be converted to doubles
+when the loss of precision is acceptable:

 ```clojure
 (do